-- To be eligible under the second criterion, the sibling must still be attending the mainstream school when the younger child takes up a place in the nursery. - A place in the nursery does NOT guarantee a place in the Reception class of the mainstream school.
-Therefore a separate application MUST be made for admission to the main school.
+To be eligible under the second criterion, the sibling must still be attending the mainstream school when the younger child takes up a place at the nursery.

+A place in the nursery does not guarantee a place in the Reception class of the mainstream school.
+Therefore, a separate application must be made for the admission to the main school.

-Applications should be made directly to individual nurseries.
+Applications should be made directly to the nursery via the school office.